attestation definition attestation definition

 Preparing the Necessary Documents

 Gathering essential documents is a critical initial step for a legal name change.
-Individuals need a government-issued ID, a birth certificate, and any marriage or divorce certificates.
+Individuals need a government-issued ID, a birth certificate, and marriage or divorce certificates.
 These documents establish the individual’s identity and the legitimacy of the name change request.

 Filing a Petition with the Court